Centre selection and assignment

 Approximately two weeks following centre assignment, we will send you a message through your physiciansapply.ca account on your entrance card package with instructions on how to view and print it.

-How to withdraw your NAC Examination application
+How do I withdraw my NAC Examination application

 If you are assigned to take the examination in a given session and you wish to delay taking it until a future session, you will need to withdraw your application and reapply.
 For more information, see how to withdraw your NAC Examination application.